KahaMason/Chat-App/README.md

 #### Services:
 ➢ Socket Service – Used to establish socket client service to handle socket and message communication between server and clients.
 ➢ Auth Service - Used to POST data to Server Routes for User Login Authentication.
+➢ Admin Service - Used to POST data to Server Admin Routes to execute Admin Operations on the server.

 #### Structure:
 Admin